 Well before that, the rise of the printing press rendered the career path of professional scribe obsolete.
 Automated jacquard looms displaced numerous skilled hand weavers in the textile industry.

-The popularization of the automobile resulted in the displacement of numerous blacksmiths, since demand for horseshoes declined dramatically.
+The popularization of the automobile resulted in the displacement of numerous blacksmiths since the demand for horseshoes declined dramatically.

 Much later, the widespread adoption of computer systems forced typewriter manufacturers to scramble to re-invent their companies or go out of business.
 That particular new technology also sent large numbers of typists to the unemployment lines.